Pioneer of coaching and performance improvement

 Starting in the mid-1970s many corporate leaders and managers recognized the implications of The Inner Game concepts and models for facilitating desired changes in the workplace.

 One of Tim Gallwey’s first long-term clients was AT&T. In the early 1980s they were faced with the challenge of changing the mindset of the largest company in the US from the “bell shaped head” of monopolistic thinking to the mindset of a competitive, market-driven, entrepreneurial company.

 Not long after, Tim Gallwey was asked to help IBM to change its prevailing corporate attitude of “we know it all” to that of a learning and coaching organization.
-Inner Game methods were then put to use in Apple Computer Company’s Leadership Development program.
-And in the 1990s Inner Game methods were used to train most of the top-level managers of The Coca-Cola Company in how to coach and develop the skills of their work teams, and eventually to move towards becoming a learning organization.
+The Inner Game methods were then put to use in Apple Computer Company’s leadership development program.
+And in the 1990s The Inner Game methods were used to train most of the top-level managers of The Coca-Cola Company in how to coach and develop the skills of their work teams, and eventually to move towards becoming a learning organization.

 “There is always an inner game being played in your mind no matter what outer game you are playing.
 How aware you are of this game can make the difference between success and failure in the outer game.”

 Tim Gallwey | The Inner Game | Performance Consultants: Video Playlist

 To learn more about Tim Gallwey and The Inner Game, you may like to explore a selection of videos and audio on the Tim Gallwey | The Inner Game | Performance Consultants playlist on YouTube.

 The playlist includes “The Inner Game of Tennis (In a Nutshell)”, an audio segment taken from the audiobook 50 Success Classics by Tom Butler-Bowdon which provides an excellent overview of The Inner Game and the truly ground-breaking work that Tim brought to coaching, leadership and performance improvement.